guineawheek/wpihal-rs/README.md

 * Testing on real hardware
 * Better guards against WPILib's overuse of `i32`s for things that are NOT i32 sized
 * macro-ized halsim wrapers
+* Versioning this in both the semver sense and the wpilib sense they are inconsistent with each other
+* Usage reporting enumization